 The Catholic Church has done more to protect children than almost any other organization in the United States.
-Safe Environment training is taking place in 193 dioceses/eparchies across the country, including all seven dioceses in Michigan.
-Over 2 million adults have been trained to recognize the behavior of offenders and what to do about it.
+Safe Environment training is taking place in 195 dioceses/eparchies across the country, including all seven dioceses in Michigan (Detroit, Gaylord, Grand Rapids, Kalamazoo, Lansing, Marquette, and Saginaw).
+Over 2.4 million adults-including clergy, educators, and volunteers-have been trained to recognize the behavior of offenders and what to do about it.
 In addition:

 - All dioceses have Victims Assistance Coordinators assuring victims that they will be heard.